Cyclone's winds, rain lash India coast after 1.1M evacuated - WTMJ

 The “very severe cyclonic storm” has sustained winds of 130-140 kilometers per hour (up to 87 mph) that are gusting up to 155 kph (97 mph), the India Meteorological Department said.

-“The landfall process of the storm has started, centered nearly 50 kilometers (30 miles) southeast of Balasore in Odisha state,” it said.
-Heavy rain and the sea tide flooded parts of coastal areas in West Bengal and Odisha states.
+With the storm now almost fully on land, its winds are expected to weaken to 75 kph (45 mph) by Wednesday evening, the meteorological department said.

-Television images showed knee-deep water flooding the beach area of Digha, a resort town in West Bengal state.
-Palm trees were whipped back and forth by strong wind gusts.
+Television images showed knee-deep water flooding the beachfront and other areas of Digha, a resort town in West Bengal state.
+Wind gusts whipped palm trees back and forth.

+Overflowing water has breached several river embankments and parts of West Bengal had flooding, the Press Trust of India news agency said.

+Resident Prasanta Das moved into a government-run shelter with his goats as his village was flooded.
+“We are there (in the shelter) with our cattle and goats,” he said.

-A tornado snapped electricity lines that electrocuted two people and damaged 40 houses in West Bengal’s Hooghly district on Tuesday, the top state elected official Mamata Banerjee said.
+On Tuesday, a tornado snapped electricity lines that electrocuted two people and damaged 40 houses, West Bengal’s top elected official Mamata Banerjee said.

-Kolkata airport is shut until 8 p.m. and train services were canceled before the storm as a precaution, the railroad department said.

-The cyclone has dumped more than 17 centimeters (6.5 inches) of rain in Chandabali and Paradip regions of Odisha state since Tuesday, the meteorological department said.
-Tidal waves of up to 4 meters (13 feet) are likely to flood some low-lying areas.
+More than 17 centimeters (6.5 inches) of rain fell in Chandabali and Paradip regions of Odisha state since Tuesday, the meteorological department said.
+Tidal waves of up to 4 meters (13 feet) were forecast.

 Odisha’s chief minister, Naveen Patnaik, appealed to people being moved to cyclone shelters to wear double masks and maintain social distancing.
 “We have to face both the challenges simultaneously,” Patnaik said.